Mereddy10/MentorConnect/README.md

    Students can check meeting details, reschedules, and faculty feedback.

 7. **Profile Management**
-   Edit name, branch, email, phone number, and DOB in your profile section.
+   Edit name, branch, email, phone number, and DOB in the profile section etc

 ---

 ### 👨‍🏫 Faculty Module

 1. **Post Projects**
-   Faculty can post new project topics, define the number of available slots, and add descriptions and prerequisites.
+   Faculty can post new project topics, define the number of available slots, and add descriptions.

 2. **Manage Applications**
    View students who have applied to your projects.
-Approve, reject, or request more info with one click.
+Approve, reject, or provide feedback with one click.

 3. **Upload Feedback on Documents**
    View student-submitted PDFs (proposal/reports) and share feedback or comments.